rbergm/PostBOUND/README.md

 import postbound as pb

 # Step 1: define our optimization strategy.
+# In this example we develop a simple join order optimizer that
+# selects a linear join order at random.
-# We use the pre-defined join graph to keep track of free tables.
+# We delegate most of the actual work to the pre-defined join grap
+# that keeps track of free tables.
 class RandomJoinOrderOptimizer(pb.JoinOrderOptimization):
     def optimize_join_order(self, query: pb.SqlQuery) -> pb.LogicalJoinTree:
         join_tree = pb.LogicalJoinTree()